Days 1 & 2 New Delhi

-The Taj Mahal was built by Emperor Shan Jahan as a symbol of his love for his wife and today's visit at sunrise is sure to be a highlight of your tour.
+The Taj Mahal was built by Emperor Shan Jahan as a symbol of his love for his wife, and today's visit at sunrise is sure to be a highlight of your holiday.

-Later, we'll travel by motorcoach to Bharatpur, pausing at the deserted city of Fatehpur Sikri on our way.
+Later we'll travel by coach to Bharatpur, pausing at the deserted city of Fatehpur Sikri on our way.
 Our journey continues by train to Sawai Madhopur, your gateway to Ranthambore National Park.

 Day 7 Ranthambore